 Second, the model-data comparison should also be analyzed in the light of the current limitations in the model itself.
-OGCMs have been designed for global ocean applications and the coarse spatial resolution of these models, on the order of 0.5° in the present study, cannot resolve accurately mesoscale and sub-mesoscale processes as well as tidal mixing in shelf regions even with a model configuration including parameterizations for these processes.
+OGCMs have been designed for global ocean applications, and the coarse spatial resolution of these models, on the order of 0.5° in the present study, cannot accurately resolve mesoscale and sub-mesoscale processes and tidal mixing in shelf regions even with a model configuration including parameterizations for these processes.
 The coastal currents are also not always well resolved because of the coarse resolution of the shelf bathymetry.
-These small-scale hydrodynamic features are known to affect the spatio-temporal variability of pCO_2 and the air-sea CO_2 exchange (Bourgeois et al., 2016; Kelley et al., 1971; Lachkar et al., 2007; Laruelle et al., 2010).
-Therefore, although MOM6-COBALT runs at 0.5°, discrepancies between coastal-SOM-FFN and MOM6-COBALT in narrow EBCs such as the Peruvian Upwelling Current (M4) and along South west Africa (M33)

-- 445 could also be explained by the limited spatial resolution of the model.
-Moreover, OGCMs such as MOM6-COBALT have a relatively simple representation of the biogeochemistry which does not fully captures some of the important processes of the carbon dynamics in coastal waters such as sea-ice temporal dynamics (Adcroft et al., 2019), neritic calcification (O'Mara and Dunne, 2019), or terrestrial and marine organic matter decomposition and burial (Lacroix et al., 2021a, 2021b).
-Moreover, the largest biases observed in marginal seas can partly be explained by large fluvial inputs and oceanic water flows through fine - 450 scale topography (e.g. straits) that are poorly represented in global OGCMs.
+These small-scale hydrodynamic features are known to affect the spatiotemporal variability of pCO_2 and the air-sea CO_2 exchange (Bourgeois et al., 2016; Kelley et al., 1971; Lachkar et al., 2007; Laruelle et al., 2010).
+Therefore, although MOM6-COBALT runs at 0.5°, discrepancies between coastal SOM-FFN and MOM6-COBALT in narrow EBCs such as the Peruvian Upwelling Current (M4) and along SW Africa (M33) could also be explained by the limited spatial resolution of the model.
+Moreover, OGCMs such as MOM6-COBALT have a relatively simple representation of biogeochemistry that does not fully capture some of the important processes of the carbon dynamics in coastal waters, such as sea ice temporal dynamics (Adcroft et al., 2019), neritic calcification (O'Mara and Dunne, 2019), or terrestrial and marine organic matter decomposition and burial (Lacroix et al., 2021a, b).
+Moreover, the largest biases observed in marginal seas can partly be explained by large fluvial inputs and oceanic water flows through fine-scale topography (e.g., straits) that are poorly represented in global OGCMs.

-Finally, the annual mean/seasonal pCO2 biases between the coastal-SOM-FFN and MOM6-COBALT can also be traced back to divergences in the environmental fields simulated by the model compared to observations (Table S1 and Table S2).
-For instance, in most marginal seas, the model poorly resolves the annual mean and seasonal cycle of SSS and nutrients compared to to the observations.
-These discrepancies impact the simulated pCO2 via the controls of the SSS on the CO2 solubility and of nutrients on the biological pump and CO2 uptake.
-In the tropical W Atlantic (M7) which is under the influence of the Amazon River, the model simulates lower annual mean SSS (and therefore lower pCO2) than the observations.
-In the tropical E Pacific (M3) and in South-East Asia (M38), the poor agreement between simulated and observed seasonal pCO2 cycle could be explained by significant biases in the nutrient seasonal cycles (low Pearson correlation coefficient).
-Interestingly however, some regions reveal significant biases in the major environmental fields but not in the pCO2 (e.g., Tropical W Atlantic, M7)

-- 460 some regions reveal significant biases in the major environmental fields but not in the pCO2 (e.g., Tropical W Atlantic, M7) while in other regions, the reverse is observed (e.g., the Mediterranean (M20) and W Arabian (M27) Seas and in New Zealand (M36)).
-Also, for some regions biases in environmental fields do not affect the pCO2 as expected.
-For instance, along the U.S. East Coast (M10), MOM6-COBALT simulates larger SST compared to observations while the simulated pCO2 is lower compared to coastal-SOM-FFN on an annual mean.
-This clearly shows that biases in environmental fields are not sufficient to explain fully the biases in pCO2 diagnosed between MOM6-COBALT and coastal-SOM-FFN. - 405 explain fully the blases in peo2 diagnosed between wowo-cobAET and coa
+Finally, the annual mean and seasonal pCO_2 biases between the coastal SOM-FFN and MOM6-COBALT can also be traced back to divergences in the environmental fields simulated by the model compared to observations (Tables S1 and S2).
+For instance, in most marginal seas, the model poorly resolves the annual mean and seasonal cycle of SSS and nutrients compared to the observations.
+These discrepancies impact the simulated pCO_2 via the controls of the SSS on the CO2 solubility and of nutrients on the biological pump and CO_2 uptake.
+In the tropical W Atlantic (M7), which is under the influence of the Amazon River, the model simulates lower annual mean SSS (and therefore lower pCO_2) than the observations.
+In the tropical E Pacific (M3) and in Southeast Asia (M38), the poor agreement between simulated and observed seasonal pCO_2 cycle could be explained by significant biases in the nutrient seasonal cycles (low Pearson correlation coefficient).
+Interestingly, some regions reveal significant biases in the major environmental fields but not in the pCO_2 (e.g., the tropical W Atlantic, M7), while in other regions the reverse is observed (e.g., the Mediterranean Sea, M20; W Arabian Sea, M27; and in New Zealand, M36).
+In addition, for some regions biases in environmental fields do not affect the pCO_2 as expected.
+For instance, along the US East Coast (M10), MOM6-COBALT simulates larger SST compared to observations, while the simulated pCO_2 is lower compared to coastal SOM-FFN on an annual mean.
+This clearly shows that biases in environmental fields are not sufficient to fully explain the biases in pCO_2 diagnosed between MOM6-COBALT and coastal SOM-FFN.